Beakerboy/grammars-v4/vba/vba7_1/README.md

 * Missing July from English-month-names
 * Allow multiple case-range statement in select case.
 * reserved-type-identifier missing from reserved-identifier.
+* The use of attributes within the code body is not addressed.

 ### Closed-Fixed here and planned for inclusion in next release of MS-VBAL
 * line continuation format